 How do you know if you’re using the best structural model for communication?
 Can hybrid models co-exist successfully?
-On 18 October 18 at noon EDT, four IABC Fellows will explore the latest thinking on department structures, including how to work with agencies and freelancers (on goal-setting, budgeting, etc.).
-The panel will also look at whether departments should be consolidated or employ an agency model (with staff embedded in parts of the organization), as well as whether all communication departments should be grouped together, and where they should report.
+On 18 October 2018, four IABC Fellows explored the latest thinking on department structures, including how to work with agencies and freelancers (on goal-setting, budgeting, etc.).
+The panel also looked at whether departments should be consolidated or employ an agency model (with staff embedded in parts of the organization), as well as whether all communication departments should be grouped together, and where they should report.

-The panel, moderated by IABC Fellow Brad Whitworth, will include Mary Ann McCauley, George McGrath, Barbara Puffer, and Jennifer Wah.
+The panel, moderated by IABC Fellow Brad Whitworth, includes Mary Ann McCauley, George McGrath, Barbara Puffer, and Jennifer Wah.

 George McGrath is founder and managing principal of McGrath Business Communications, which helps clients build winning corporate reputations, promote their products and services, and advance their views on key issues.
 George brings more than 25 years in PR and public affairs to his firm.
 Over the course of his career, he has held senior management positions at leading strategic communications and integrated marketing agencies including Hill and Knowlton, Carl Byoir & Associates, and Brouillard Communications.

 Barbara Puffer owns Puffer Public Relations Strategies, where she has served clients for nearly 20 years.
 Previously, she was Corporate Communications Manager at Barnes Group for 13 years; her communications management career spans 40 years, including work in banking, insurance, and telecommunications organizations.
 She taught communication studies for 13 years.